Submission Guidelines

 - Subject Specificity: Submissions must strictly pertain to the subject area of insurance law.

-- Plagiarism: All submissions must have a similarity index below 5%, verified through a recognized plagiarism detection tool.
+- Plagiarism: All submissions must have a similarity index below 10%, verified through a recognized plagiarism detection tool.

 Special Issue Submissions

-- Multidisciplinary submissions are encouraged.
+- Interdisciplinary or cross-sectoral submissions are encouraged..

-- APC for special issues is £350.
+- APC for special issues is £550 or $732 (payable after acceptance).

 Article Formatting